 ♦ Community Consultation on Major Projects

-We undertake community consultation activity in support of all major development projects.
+We undertake community consultation activity in support of all of our major development projects.
 These construction projects are typically multi-million dollar developments, taking place over months and years.

 The local community, understandably, has questions and concerns about how such developments may impact them.
 We utilise internal expertise and, when required, employ stakeholder and community engagement specialists to support our project teams and local people to ensure timely communications throughout a project’s life cycle.